|All students are required to take the following general education requirement credits|

 The program will provide a pathway of transfer to STEM (Science, Technology, Engineering, and Mathematics) majors at four-year institutions while offering them a mathematics and science background that allows for a variety of career opportunities in related fields.
 Furthermore, upon graduating with an Associate of Science degree in Mathematics and Science, RVCC students will be prepared to enter the workforce in positions such as laboratory and field technicians.
 Students who participate in the program will learn to think critically, reason logically, appreciate the nature and practice of science, and understand and evaluate quantitative and qualitative research.

 Built on a cohesive program of study that stresses the connections between the STEM majors, the program design is based upon national standards for majors in mathematics and science.
 It includes a rigorous and diverse curriculum, accomplished faculty, support for students, and administrative support.
-Students can choose to concentrate in such areas as mathematics, biological science (e.g., cell and molecular biology, anatomy and physiology, biomedical research, ecology and evolutionary biology), physical science (e.g., chemistry, physics, astronomy), and engineering (e.g., chemical, mechanical, civil, computer, biosystem, and electrical engineering).
-Students will culminate their degree program with a capstone course that will allow them to synthesize and apply their knowledge in a discipline-specific way that may include original research.
+Students can choose to concentrate in such areas as mathematics, biological science (e.g., cell and molecular biology, anatomy and physiology, biomedical research, ecology and evolutionary biology), physical science (e.g., chemistry, physics, astronomy), and engineering (e.g., chemical, mechanical, civil, and electrical engineering).

 These concentrations emulate the first two years of four-year college and university degrees in mathematics, science, and engineering, and prepare students to be successful in these fields of study.